-I have a doctoral degree in biology and worked for 10 years as a postdoc in human medicine before habilitating in human anatomy.
-From 2008 to 2023, I was a W3 professor at the University of Lübeck, working at the Research Center Borstel.
-I have been on standard retirement leave since October 2023.
-Scientifically, I have been shaped by electron microscopy.
-Going into detail and asking how the smallest things are shaping the very large ones is my driving force.
-Through my involvement in the ombudsman system, I have come to realize that some of what I had accepted as "normal" academic interaction bore hallmarks of abuse of power.
-Since 2021, I am a certified Systemic Personal & Business Coach (ECA, QSA).
-As a member of our network, I would like to support you in recognizing where abuse of power is occurring and to assist those who are experiencing abuse of power.
+I have a PhD in biology and worked for 10 years as a postdoc in human medicine before I habilitated in anatomy.
+From 2008 to 2023 I was a W3 professor at the University of Lübeck, based at the Borstel Research Centre.
+Since October 2023 I am in normal retirement.
+Electron microscopy has shaped me scientifically.
+Going deep and asking how the smallest shapes the largest is my driving force.
+Through my involvement in the ombudsman system, I realised that some of what I had accepted as 'normal' academic behaviour bore the hallmarks of abuse of power.
+I have been a certified Systemic Personal & Business Coach (ECA, QSA) since 2021.
+As a member of our network, I would like to support you in recognising where abuse of power is occurring and to stand by those who are suffering from it.

-Currently, I am professor for Computational Social Sciences and Humanities at RWTH Aachen.
+I am professor for Data Analysis and head of the research group for Complex Social & Computational Systems at the IDea_Lab at the University of Graz.
 In my research I deal with emergent phenomena in complex social systems.
 The functioning of the academic system and its weaknesses have been on my mind for some time.
 Besides my commitment to Open Science, I am particularly concerned with the impact of working conditions in academia on mental health.
 During my time as spokesperson for the Max Planck PhDnet, I came into contact with the issue of abuse of power in science, which underlies many of the problems of the current academic system.
 That is why I am involved in the Network against Abuse of Power.

 Personal website of Jana Lasser